SkyblockClient/SkyblockClient-REPO/files/guides/neu.md

 The only command that you need is
 > /neu

-From there on you will be greeted with a peculiar GUI at the left hand side if your screen:
+From there on you will be greeted with a peculiar GUI at the left hand side of your screen:

 ![image of the GUI](https://cdn.discordapp.com/attachments/789262632531525632/793098203112931328/unknown.png)